-pandamiglio asked: Is there an online version of your 2005 interview of David Rakoff, and, if so, could you post a link?
+pandamiglio said: Is there an online version of your 2005 interview of David Rakoff, and, if so, could you post a link?

 The reason I love Martha Stewart is because she preaches competence over purchase.
 She teaches people to make stuff, not to buy stuff.
 It’s that principle I enjoy. — Author David Rakoff, from our 2005 interview

 I never approach a story with ‘How can I make this weighty?’
 The task at hand is always ‘How can I write as much as possible, as many words of notes in my notebook as possible?’
 Then I sit at my keyboard and expand on them.
 The physical act of scribbling will lead me to think of other associative things.
 It keeps your body still.
 It keeps you invisible.
 It keeps things happening around you without you interfering with them. — Author David Rakoff on his journalistic process, from our 2005 interview

 Jane Stanton returns to talk about Europe, Risky Business, and bidets.

 (click here for the full recap) read more

 Bryan and Erin give up BBQ’s, hand gliding, water collecting and fun in the sun to make sure shaders get their shade on Victoria Jackson’s stance on gays, Pussy Riot, FYF (Fuck Yeah Festival) and Russian delis.
 Tell it to my heart.

 Participate in #Share-tember (#Cher-tember) - spread the word about Throwing Shade and post photos of new recruits on our Facebook page in exchange for a photo of Bryan and Erin autographed with a terrible piece of advice.